About

 - CRG debut year: 2020

-- Previous sports/athletic background: Snowboarding
+- Previous sports/athletic background: Snowboarding, skiing, running, rugby, softball

 - Fun fact: I’ve been to the Arctic Circle.